mesosphere/dcos-docs-site/pages/1.11/developing-services/tunnel/index.md

 **Warning:** DC/OS Tunnel is appropriate for development, debugging, and testing only.
 Do not use DC/OS Tunnel in production.

+**Note:** Mesosphere does not support Ubuntu as an operating system for DC/OS, even when using Microsoft Azure.

 # SOCKS
 DC/OS Tunnel can run a SOCKS proxy over SSH to the cluster.
 SOCKS proxies work for any protocol, but your client must be configured to use the proxy, which runs on port 1080 by default.